camcharmar/autoppt/README.md

 # AutoPPT

-Create a powerpoint from a set of images, made for my friend Justin but he said you can use it too.
+Create a powerpoint from a set of images.

+Made for my friend Justin but he said you can use it too.

 ## Using